openstate/openonderwijsdata-api/documentation/rst/data.rst

     rpa_area_code                       integer                                                                 Identifier of the rpa_area.
-    students_prognosis                  array of :ref:`students_prognosis`                                      Prognosis of the number of students, per year students_prognosis_reference_date   date                                Peildatum                           Date the source file was published at http://data.duo.nl students_prognosis_url              string                                                                  URL of the source file. website                             string                                                                  Website of this school.
+    students_prognosis                  array of :ref:`students_prognosis`                                      Prognosis of the number of students, per year students_prognosis_reference_date   date                                Peildatum                           Date the source file was published at http://data.duo.nl students_prognosis_reference_url    string                                                                  URL of the source file. website                             string                                                                  Website of this school.
     wgr_area                            string                              `Wgr-gebied`_                       Cluster of municipalities per collaborating region according to the "Wet gemeenschappelijke regelingen" [#wgr_law]_. wgr_area_code                       integer                                                                 Identifier of the wgr_area.